The Adventure of Little Ralph: Gameplay

-During boss fights, Ralph grows to adult size, and it turns into a fighting game.
-Moves are similar to Street Fighter II, and there's a blocking button.
-Beating the game unlocks a two-player versus mode, where players can play as Ralph or any of the game's bosses.
+During certain boss fights, Ralph temporarily returns to adult size, and the controls change to that of a fighting game similar to Street Fighter II.
+Ralph gains new abilities, including a block, high jump, evasive dash and several special attacks with the Holy Sword, executed by using motion inputs.
+Completing the game unlocks a two-player versus mode, where players can play as Ralph or any of the game's bosses.